Giuseppe Garibaldi

-Giuseppe Maria Garibaldi (/ˌɡærɪˈbaːldi/ GARR-ib-AHL-dee, /it/; 4 July 1807 – 2 June 1882) was an Italian general, revolutionary and republican.
+Giuseppe Maria Garibaldi (/it/; 4 July 1807 – 2 June 1882) was an Italian general, revolutionary and republican.
 He contributed to the Unification of Italy (Risorgimento) and the creation of the Kingdom of Italy.
 He is considered to be one of Italy's "fathers of the fatherland", along with Camillo Benso di Cavour, King Victor Emmanuel II and Giuseppe Mazzini.
 Garibaldi is also known as the "Hero of the Two Worlds" because of his military enterprises in South America and Europe.

 Garibaldi was a follower of the Italian nationalist Mazzini and embraced the republican nationalism of the Young Italy movement.
 He became a supporter of Italian unification under a democratic republican government.
-However, breaking with Mazzini, he pragmatically allied himself with the monarchist Cavour and Kingdom of Sardinia in the struggle for independence, subordinating his republican ideals to his nationalist ones until Italy was unified.
+However, breaking with Mazzini, he pragmatically allied himself with the monarchist Cavour and the Kingdom of Sardinia in the struggle for independence, subordinating his republican ideals to his nationalist ones until Italy was unified.
 After participating in an uprising in Piedmont, he was sentenced to death, but escaped and sailed to South America, where he spent 14 years in exile, during which he took part in several wars and learned the art of guerrilla warfare.
 In 1835 he joined the rebels known as the Ragamuffins (farrapos), in the Ragamuffin War in Brazil, and took up their cause of establishing the Riograndense Republic and later the Catarinense Republic.
 Garibaldi also became involved in the Uruguayan Civil War, raising an Italian force known as Redshirts, and is still celebrated as an important contributor to Uruguay's reconstitution.